synku20777/dzik118/docs/product/USER_JOURNEYS.md

 - Send blocked: add the billing email, then send the prepared invoice.
 - No delivery method selected: a dwelling must have email, paper, or both enabled before its invoices can be delivered; enable at least one in the dwelling's invoice delivery settings.
 - Delivery failed: review the failure and retry with Resend when permitted.
+- Partial payment received: confirm the proposed match; the incoming transaction is fully recorded in the dwelling account ledger, an allocation is posted to the invoice, and the invoice remains open with an updated remaining unpaid balance (`amountDue - allocated`).
+A subsequent payment can be matched to settle the remaining balance.
+- Overpayment received: confirm the proposed match; the full amount is posted to the dwelling account ledger, the invoice is fully settled and marked `PAID`, and the excess amount sits as dwelling account credit (`accountBalance < 0`) which automatically offsets future invoice statements.
+- Dwelling balance discrepancy: inspect the dwelling balance panel and account ledger entries.
+Post a manual adjustment (`CHARGE` or `CREDIT`) with an administrative reason to adjust the balance without mutating historical invoices.
+- Late-fee disputes: review the applied late fee on a prepared invoice; adjust the fee via manual late-fee adjustment before sending the invoice.
-- Unmatched payment: keep it in the unmatched queue for manual review; do not mark the invoice paid without a confirmed match.
+- Unmatched payment: keep it in the unmatched queue for manual review or reject candidate proposals; do not confirm an allocation without a verified match.
 - Locked period: inspect historical data; normal reading edits and invoice regeneration remain unavailable.
-- Sent invoice error: preserve the immutable invoice and correct the issue through a later supported billing record.
+- Sent invoice error: preserve the immutable invoice and its ledger debit; correct the discrepancy via compensating manual adjustments or future period statements.

 ## Resident journey